swaitukaitis/github-for-developers-7/introduction.md

 Welcome!
 A few points to remember:

--Make sure you're on the branch.
+*Make sure you're on the branch.
--Make sure you write a short (<50 char) comment when you commit.
+*Make sure you write a short (<50 char) comment when you commit.

+And by the way, my favorite color is definitely green.